RISING Global Peace Forum attracts stellar line-up

 They will be joined as keynote speakers by author, journalist and political commentator Will Self, whose speech will focus on cultural leadership, with others to be announced in the coming months.

-Professor Sir David King, former government Chief Scientific Adviser and Special Representative for Climate Change, will deliver the Lord Mayor’s Peace Lecture on the environment and Covid-19.
+Professor Sir David King, former government Chief Scientific Adviser and Special Representative for Climate Change, will deliver the Lord Mayor’s Peace Lecture on the environment and COVID-19.

 RISING is now in its fifth year and is a partnership between the Centre for Trust, Peace and Social Relations at Coventry University, Coventry Cathedral and Coventry City Council.

-The 2020 Forum will be held as a ‘virtual hybrid’ event at Coventry Cathedral this year due to Coronavirus restrictions.
+The 2020 Forum will be held as a ‘virtual hybrid’ event at Coventry Cathedral this year due to COVID-19 restrictions.
 It will be live-streamed online for the first time to reach its global audience, with only UK-based speakers and around 50 delegates expected to be in physical attendance.

 RISING has never failed to inspire and provoke fresh ways of building and sustaining peace - this year the vibrancy of Coventry’s agenda with everyday culture will set an example for so many other places.
 The speakers already confirmed for this year will continue our rich tradition of drawing influential commentators to our City.